 Summing Up: Going Open-Source or Proprietary?

-A proprietary CRM application might be right for you if your organization is not concerned about the applications’ initial costs or a high TCO (total cost of ownership), if you’re sure your software won’t require any further customizations despite the business growth, if you don’t plan to integrate with a lot of external products (proprietary vendors mainly provide smooth integrations between their own solutions and a small number of other big names), and if the idea of the source code being unavailable to the general public looks appealing to you.
+A proprietary CRM application might be right for you if your organization is not concerned about the applications’ initial costs or a high CRM and eCommerce TCO (total cost of ownership), if you’re sure your software won’t require any further customizations despite the business growth, if you don’t plan to integrate with a lot of external products (proprietary vendors mainly provide smooth integrations between their own solutions and a small number of other big names), and if the idea of the source code being unavailable to the general public looks appealing to you.
 However, if you appreciate a products flexible functionality and adaptability to the varying needs of a business, consider embracing an open-source CRM instead.

 Stay tuned for the second part of our series on the types of CRM software unveiling advantages and disadvantages of the systems hosted in the cloud and on-premise.